Eon-Nations/EonPluginAPI/README.md

 ## Contributing

-We encourage developers to contribute to EonCore by submitting code, reporting bugs, and proposing new features.
+We encourage developers to contribute to the EonPluginAPI by submitting code, reporting bugs, and proposing new features.
 To contribute:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your feature or bug fix.